Kairotic/coding-with-knots/quipu.md

 # Coding with Knots

-The Inca empire flourished to up to 37 million people, without the need of money or a written language.
-We know that numeric information was stored using Khipu, a digital knot based recording system which was used in combination with black and white stones to read and calculate.
-Two thirds of the quipus disovered are un-translated, and do not fit into the known numeric coding system – what information do they hold?
+The Inca empire flourished at it's height to 37 million people, without the need of money or a written language.
+We know that numeric information was stored by the Incas using Quipu, a digital knot based recording system which was used in combination with black and white stones to read and calculate[].
+Two thirds of the quipus disovered are un-translated, and do not fit into the known numeric coding system.

 ![](figures/Yupana.jpg)

 A Spanish illustration of a Khipukamayuq (knot maker/keeper)

 ![](figures/quipu-wari)

 A close up of a small quipu showing undecyphered changes in colour, material and twist.

-As a civilisation coming to terms with transitions to digital forms of social organisation, the Incas can provide us with a useful counterpoint with which to understand our relationships with technology.
+As a civilisation coming to terms with transitions to digital forms of social organisation, the Incas provide us with a useful counterpoint with which to understand our relationships with technology.

-Much of the data contained within the Inca's knots are still a mystery to archaeological research, and there may be value in bringing a cross-disciplinary approach to the problem as artists, musicians and programmers working with thread.
+Much of the data contained within the Inca's knots are still a mystery to archaeological research, and there may be value in bringing a cross-disciplinary approach, applying diffent visualisation and sonification methods to this problem.

 The data available to us via the Harvard Quipu Archive[] is a set of Quipus encoded with information on thread type, knot type and position,